 23. Pick a statement bed as a focal point

 If you have always dreamed of a four-poster bed, we say go for it.
 There are so many grown-up designs out there now and something to suit all styles too.
 It will add an instant focal point to your space and you can choose how much you dress it up.
 Keep it super simple like in this bedroom, or add curtains to create a really zen sleep space, or hang houseplants from the frame to add loads of texture.

 24. Strip back on furniture for minimal bedroom ideas

 Obviously, there are some pieces that are essential to a bedroom, ie. a bed and some form of storage but don't clutter up the space with too much furniture.
 If you want to create a lovely, calming, minimalist space, less is probably more so really think about what you are bringing into the space.

-And if minimalist isn't your vibe, take inspiration from this fabulous space with a gorgeous bedroom wallpaper idea.
-Don't be afraid to mix patterns or styles too, it will give your bedroom personality and make it feel unique to you.
+And if minimalist isn't your vibe, take inspiration from this fabulous space and this gorgeous bedroom wallpaper idea, to explore a more maximalist approach.
+Don't be afraid to mix patterns or styles – it will give your bedroom personality and make it feel unique to you.
 This bedroom just proves how stylish it can look when you bring together different styles.
-There are loads going on here, traditional style, boho textures and industrial elements too with the lighting.
-It creates an all over laid back, purposely messy feel that's perfect for a bedroom
+There are loads going on here; traditional style, boho textures, and industrial elements too with the lighting.
+It creates an all over laid back, purposely messy feel that's perfect for a relaxed bedroom

-Also loving the barn door used in the bedroom to slide over the bookshelf, you could use it to go over your closet too.
-They take up zero space and look stylish too.
+We're also loving the barn door used in the bedroom to slide over the bookshelf; you could use it to go over your closet too.
+They take up zero space and look stylish.